CampagneLaboratory/variationanalysis/README.md

 - A tool to train DL models for calling somatic variations.
 An example of using the framework for a specific domain.

-We provided a [tutorial](./SOMATIC-TUTORIAL.md) for the somatic calling models.
+We provide a [tutorial](./SOMATIC-TUTORIAL.md) for the somatic calling models.
 It is strongly recommended that you read the tutorial at this time.
 It demonstrates an end-to-end application where we collect data, train a model, and use it in an application.
 The domain is genomics, but you will get an idea how the framework can help with deep learning projects.

+A [second tutorial](./GENOTYPE-TUTORIAL.md) describes how to train genotype models.
+Note that this feature is an early preview.

 Two of the tools demonstrated in the tutorial have been developed with the framework: